SudharsaaX/Dream-Analyzer/README.md

 ---

-## 🚀 Usage
+## Usage

-1. **Run the Streamlit application**:
+1. Launch the application:

 ```bash
 streamlit run dashboard.py
 ```

-2. **Access the application**:

-Open your web browser and navigate to `http://localhost:8501/`.
+2. Open a browser and visit: `http://localhost:8501/`

-3. **Analyze your dream**:

-Enter your dream narrative into the provided text box and submit to receive an analysis.
+3. Enter a dream description in the input field to receive a detailed analysis.

 ---

-## 📊 Example Output
+## Output Examples

-- **Word Cloud**: Visual representation of the most frequent words in your dream.
+- **Word Cloud**: Displays the most frequent words used in the dream.
-- **Emotion Pie Chart**: Distribution of detected emotions within your dream narrative.
+- **Emotion Pie Chart**: Shows the distribution of emotional tones.
-- **Recommendations**: Curated list of books and podcasts related to the themes and emotions identified.
+- **Recommendations**: Provides related books and podcasts.

 ---

-## 📷 Screenshots (Optional)
+## Screenshots

-> Add these images to `/assets/` and ensure they are named accordingly.
+> Place the following images in the `/assets/` directory.

 | Word Cloud | Interpretation | Recommendations |
 |------------|----------------|------------------|